Synone/fsnd-capstone-project/README.md

 - Update existing books, only update numbers in stock, status and days allowed for borrowing
 - Returns: A message and status
-- Request Arguments: A json represent the update fields
+- Request Payload: A json represent the update fields

 ```json
 {